Search Shortcut cmd + k | ctrl + k

 }

-It is difficult to express this in standard SQL because relational tables are not ordered, but imported tables (like data frames) or disk files (like CSVs or Parquet files) do have a natural ordering.
+It is difficult to express this in standard SQL because relational tables are not ordered, but imported tables such as data frames or disk files (like CSVs or Parquet files) do have a natural ordering.

 Connecting them using this ordering is called a positional join: